AntonioMerendaz/MedtouchApps/README.md

 ### Improvements:
 1. As all the content was in pdfs, and used as so, a suggestion to improve the performance and security of the app is to put their content in a database, with all its access control and security features and generate each html file at time of use;
+2. Think in transitioning the code to Swift;
+3. Change the architecture MVC to MVVM and refactor the code to make it easy to build Tests;
-2. Here, again, more attention should be paid to UI/UX;
+4. Here, again, more attention should be paid to UI/UX;
+5. Improvements on Autolayout implementations must be done;

 [Back to Top](#top)
 ----